MA International Education and Globalisation

 - you will have access to cutting edge research and international experts in the fields of international education and globalisation.

-You can find out more about this programme by viewing a recording of a webinar.
+You can find out more about this course by viewing a recording of a webinar.

-This is a 90 credit programme, that follows a semester-based structure (one 12 credit core unit is provided across the two semesters, while two other 12 credit units are delivered per semester).
+This is a 90 credit course, that follows a semester-based structure (one 12 credit core unit is provided across the two semesters, while two other 12 credit units are delivered per semester).

 You must study all four units in addition to the Dissertation.